 Our team can conduct a vulnerability analysis to identify security issues that are leaving your business susceptible to cyberattacks.
 Once identified, we can work with you to address those vulnerabilities and reduce your risk.

 Ransomware, Phishing and Spear Phishing

-Despite being around for years, phishing emails are still being used by cybercriminals to obtain login credentials, deliver ransomware and solicit other sensitive information, which they then use to steal money and data from businesses.
+Despite being around for years, phishing emails are still being used by cybercriminals which they use to solicit sensitive information and steal money and data from businesses.
 Although people are now more aware of phishing, the attacks are still effective because of the growing sophistication of the emails.

-The emails used to be easy to spot, as they often contained numerous misspellings and grammatical errors and spun fantastic tales about how you won the lottery or how a Nigerian prince needs your help.
-These days, cybercriminals are increasingly posing as legitimate companies, creating emails that look almost identical to real ones sent by those organizations.
-Plus, cybercriminals sometimes personalize the email to the point where it includes your name and other information about you—a tactic referred to as spear phishing.
+Today, cybercriminals are increasingly posing as legitimate companies, creating emails that look almost identical to real ones sent by those organizations.
+Cybercriminals can even personalize the email to the point where it includes your name and other information about you—a tactic referred to as “spear phishing”.

 - A deceptive email address in the “From” field.
 At first glance, the email address might seem legitimate.
 For instance, cybercriminals might send out an email message using the address “firstname.lastname@example.org” instead of the real “email@example.com” address.

 - A request to update or verify information.
 Cybercriminals like to get sensitive information by posing as a popular legitimate financial institution (e.g., a bank) and asking you to update or verify your information.